jmyers7/book/_sources/chapters/11-optim.md

 The name arises from the observation that small (first-order infinitesimal) perturbations of $\theta^\star$ do not change the value $J(\theta^\star)$, i.e., the value $J(\theta^\star)$ remains _stationary_ under small perturbations.
 In certain very favorable situations, we may be able to solve the stationarity equation {eq}`stationary-eqn` for $\theta^\star$ to obtain a formula in closed form.
 In this case, the iterative gradient descent algorithm is not needed.
 But $\theta^\star$ being a solution to the stationarity equation {eq}`stationary-eqn` is only a _necessary_ condition for it to be an extremizer---sufficient conditions may be obtained by considering the _local curvature_ of the graph of $J$ near $\theta^\star$.

-Our goal in this section is twofold: First, we briefly recall how these curvature considerations help us identify extremizers in the single-variable case.
-The relevant tools are the first and second derivatives.
+Our goal in this section is twofold: First, we briefly recall how these curvature considerations help us identify extremizers in the single-variable case---the relevant tools are the first and second derivatives.
 Then, we generalize these derivatives to higher dimensions to obtain _gradient vectors_ and _Hessian matrices_.
 We indicate how local curvature in higher dimensions may be computed using these new tools and, in particular, how we may use them to identify extremizers.

 So, let's begin with the familiar routine from single-variable calculus called the _Second Derivative Test_.
 Given a point $\theta^\star$ and a twice-differentiable function $J:\bbr \to \bbr$, the test splits into two cases: